 Challenge number Detail of challenge 1 Post COVID, poor emotional resilience to academic work and friendships.
-Teacher referrals for play therapy and counselling are relatively high.
+Teacher referrals for play therapy and mentoring are relatively high.
 2 Challenging home environments.
-3 Attendance data shows a number of disadvantaged pupils are late for school in the morning.
-This negatively impacts on well-being.
+3 Attendance data shows three disadvantaged pupils have attendance below 90%.
+This negatively impacts on learning.
 4 Lack of support for work at home - little or no homework completed for a number of disadvantaged children 5 Waiting lists for referrals for speech and language development delay support.

-Intended outcomes
+Intended outcomes 2023-2026